Check the maps of the country and region here:

 The City of Copenhagen

-In the 18th century the capital of Denmark was totally destroyed by fire, in 1807 it was again burnt by the British.
+In the 18th century the capital of Denmark was totally destroyed by fire, in 1807 it was again burnt down by the British.
 This is the main reason why Copenhagen has practically no historical centre with its traditional narrow streets.
-Nevertheless, there are a lot of attractive sights there - marvellous palaces, plenty of museums and galleries, lively well-planned amusement parks, one of the longest market streets in the world, cozy districts with bars, restaurants and cafes with open terraces.
+Nevertheless, there are a lot of attractive sights - marvellous palaces, plenty of museums and galleries, lively well-planned amusement parks, one of the longest market streets in the world, cozy districts with bars, restaurants and cafes with open terraces.

 For more information:

 Due to the unpredictable weather of Copenhagen in the spring its a good idea to have a jacket even if the temperature is warm.
-Near the ocean (particularly on the boat cruise) you will find the wind makes it a bit cooler.
+Near the ocean (particularly on the boat trip) you will find the wind makes it a bit cooler.
 If you have a raincoat, bring it along, you never know if you will be showered by one of Copenhagen's rainstorms.

 To check out the current weather, click here.

 Flying into Copenhagen's International Airport Kastrup